Monday, December 19, 2016

 Donald Curry is the lead restoration technician working on the Narcissus in the Town House Restoration Shop at Seashore Trolley Museum in Kennebunkport, ME.
 Donald has been on staff at the Museum since 1954.
 Donald has been the author of hundreds of "Shop Reports" over those many years.
 Here is (with some edits from this blogster) an excerpt from one of his shop reports that begins to describe the serious corrosion problems discovered when inspecting the side sills on the Narcissus, referred to here as #14:

 • Steel bars (channels and I-beams in #14's case) are often used to reinforce the long wood beams as well as give an easy means of fastening hardware.
 We have found that even on rot-resistant woods such as the southern yellow pine (SYP) they used on #14, the moisture does its dirty work, with rust forming in the interface between wood and steel.
-(It should be noted that if the wood-to-metal fit is good, with surfaces given a good coat of paint, there is little corrosion or rot) One of #14's heavy angle-iron bumpers came to us in excellent condition, but the other, because of its orientation on the car while in Sabattus (ME), has large holes and thin spots which will require it to be replaced.
-[For those of you who always wanted to know: an exfoliation is a form of intergranular corrosion that involves the selective attack of metal at or adjacent to grain boundaries.
+(It should be noted that if the wood-to-metal fit is good, with surfaces given a good coat of paint, there is little corrosion or rot) One of #14's heavy angle-iron bumpers came to us in excellent condition, but the other, because of its orientation on the car while in Sabattus (ME), has large holes and thin spots that will require some work [For those of you who always wanted to know: an exfoliation is a form of intergranular corrosion that involves the selective attack of metal at or adjacent to grain boundaries.
 In this process, corrosion products are formed, forcing metal to move away from the body of the material and giving rise to a layered appearance.
 Exfoliation is also known as layer corrosion or lamellar corrosion.]

 Some significant corrosion problems weren't discovered until recently as they were hidden under other frame members, usually wood-forming the side sills.
 These 40-foot SYP beams are extremely important because, with the help of trusses, they tie the whole floor area together.
 As we looked down into the area beside the channel, we saw some chunks of rust.
 As Ernie Eaton continued to work on the channel with thin punches and eventually the pneumatic needle scaler, we discovered the magnitude of the problem.
 Major portions of the exfoliated steel had built up, stretching the 5/8" bolts holding the wood beams to the channel and causing a wide gap.
 Finally, after an hour of strenuous chipping, he dug out most of the pitting formed from exfoliated steel and the flat side of the channel, showing depressions of up to 1/4".
 Fortunately, we have a good supply of 5/*" machine bolts all sandblasted, primed, and painted.